 That being said, once you have a sturdy skillet, saucepan, and stockpot et al. on hand, they should last you.
 There are a number of factors that determine how long your pots and pans will last—particularly whether they're nonstick, stainless steel, cast iron, or copper and what materials were used to manufacture them—but one of the best ways to maintain your cookware is to use the right cleaning method.

 For starters, avoid the dishwasher, even if the manufacturer says it’s OK.
-Temperature fluctuations and harsh detergents can dull and damage the finish of cookware over time.
-For all except cast-iron pans (which come clean with just hot water), experts recommend dishwashing liquid.
-Here, specifics on different materials.
+Though cookware is more durable now than ever before (nonstick in particular has come a long way), the temperature fluctuations and harsh detergents used in the dishwasher can dull and damage the finish of your cookware over time.

 To preserve your precious pans as long as possible, simply use warm water, dish detergent, and (if need be), some elbow grease.
 And to prevent warping due to thermal shock, be sure to allow your pans to cool to room temperature before giving them a rinse.
 Here are specific ways to clean cookware, based on materials.

 The most effective way to preserve the hard-earned seasoning on your cast iron pan's surface is to limit the amount of time that you expose your skillet to water.
 Read: whatever you do, don't soak.
 For the best results, rinse your pan as soon as you're finished cooking once it's had a chance to cool off.
 (FYI, cast iron is excellent at retaining heat, so this can take some time).